UoMResearchIT/apperture/README.md

 ### Configure the proxy

 #### Setup a route
-Go to `localhost:81` and login with the default credentials (admin@example.org and changeme).
+Go to `localhost:81` and login with the default credentials:
+- admin@example.com
+- changeme

-Update theadmin credentials
+Update the credentials to some that suit you.

 Click on the menu "Hosts" and then "Proxy Hosts".
 Add a Proxy Host:
 - Add a subdomain, e.g. `whoami.mylovelydomain.org`
 - set the Forward Hostname to `apperture-whoami`